mariodss/azure-network-protocols/README.md

 <p>Observations</p>
 <p>-ICMP, or Internet Control Message Protocol, is used for network diagnostics and error reporting.
 It operates at the network layer and is primarily used by network devices to send error messages and operational information. </p>
-<p>-After we ping the linux private IP adress we observe 4 events happening in the powershell terminal.
-However, in the Wireshark window, we observe 8 events.
-This is because Wireshark captures both the request from the Windows computer (10.0.0.4) and the reply from the Linux computer (10.0.0.5).</p>
+<p>-After pinging the Linux private IP address, we observe four events in the PowerShell terminal.
+However, in the Wireshark window, we see eight events.
+This occurs because Wireshark captures both the request packets from the Windows computer (10.0.0.4) and the reply packets from the Linux computer (10.0.0.5).</p>
-<p>-If we click on either a request or a reply from the Wireshark terminal, we can observe their specifications.
-When we click on the first request packet, we can have a look at the source MAC adress(Windows) and the destination MAC adress (Linux) within the Internet Protocol Version 4 section.
-THis is OSI Layer 2 information.</p>
+<p>-If we click on either a request or a reply packet in the Wireshark interface, we can examine their specifications.
+When we click on the first request packet, we can view the source MAC address (Windows) and the destination MAC address (Linux) within the Internet Protocol Version 4 section.
+This represents OSI Layer 2 information.</p>
 <p>-If we go to the Internet Control Message Protocol section, we can observe the actual payload(chunk of data) that was sent in the ping.
 This is not important since this ping was performed to test connectivity between two devices.</p>
-<p>If we click on the second packet, we can inspect the echo reply from the Linux computer.
-When we have a look at the specifications, we see almost the same information but reversed.
-This time the source computer is the Linux machine and the destination computer is the Windows machine.</p>
+<p>If we click on the second packet, we can inspect the Echo Reply from the Linux computer.
+Examining its specifications, we see almost the same information as before, but reversed.
+This time, the source is the Linux machine, and the destination is the Windows machine.</p>

 <br />